Nasar165/MCS_CORE_SYSTEM/resources/README.md

 ## Publish and deploy to IIS

 ```
-1. open cmd and naviaget to the API folder where the sln file is located
+1. open cmd and naviaget to the API folder where the sln file is located.
-2 run following command dotnet publish -c Realease -o publish
+2 run following command dotnet publish -c Realease -o publish.
 3. navigate to the publish folder and copy all the files in the
-out folder to your IIS website folder
+out folder to your IIS website folder.
 4. go to the browser and run yourdomain.com/healthcheck
 ```